cedricg-mirror/reflexions/README.md

 ## Performance

-There is a moderate to strong impact on performances of the supervised code depending on the use case.
+There is a moderate to strong impact on performance of the supervised code depending on the use case.
 This section will be updated with some measurement before release

 # This repository